-The Permian Basin rig count has decreased significantly from approximately 403 at the beginning of 2020 to 175 in May 2020, according to Baker Hughes, and may continue to decline if current market conditions do not improve.
+The Permian Basin rig count has decreased significantly from approximately 403 at the beginning of 2020 to approximately 125 in July 2020, according to Baker Hughes, and may continue to decline if current market conditions do not improve.
 As a result of the depressed market conditions and events, the Company expects a material adverse impact on the services we provide resulting from our customers shutting down completions of wells and pricing pressure from our customers to reduce the prices of our services.
 We expect the reduction in the number of wells completion activities and the pricing pressure from our customers to have a negative impact on our future revenue, results of operations and cash flows.

 Although the oil and gas market is currently depressed, we still believe the Permian Basin, our primary area of operation, is the leading basin with the lowest breakeven production cost in the United States.
 If the market rebounds, we believe there will be increased demand for pressure pumping services in the Permian Basin where we operate.
-If the depressed oil prices and the current depressed economic conditions remain for a longer period of time, and our future cash flows are negatively impacted, we may record additional asset impairment charges in future periods.
+If the current depressed oil prices and economic conditions remain for a longer period of time, our profitability and future cash flows will be negatively impacted, and as a result, we may be required to record additional asset impairment charges in future periods.